-We have now delivered a series of volunteer peer support group sessions.
+Seven volunteer peer support group sessions have now been delivered with a total of 29 volunteers.
 The feedback that we captured from participants has been meaningful, useful and emotive, and has helped to shape how later sessions were delivered.
 Participants have said that this method of using MS Teams worked really well.
 People felt that they could contribute as easily as before when everyone was in the same room.
 It is important to say that using MS Teams effectively would not have been possible without the support of the NHS Dumfries and Galloway Volunteer Coordinator at the 'other end'.

 What could have gone better?

 In one of the rooms we experienced very poor sound quality so we made the decision not to use this room anymore.
-We miss the informality of taking part in and delivering the sessions in person, in particular having a cup of tea and a chat together.
+We miss the informality of taking part in and delivering the sessions in person, in particular having a cup of tea and a chat together afterwards with the volunteers and our colleagues from NHS Dumfries and Galloway.
 As you can't have refreshments in the room the volunteers use, we arranged for them to meet beforehand in a safe environment to have a coffee and a chat.
 This is key to building relationships.
 As we learn more about MS Teams, we hope to develop the sessions further using other tools.

 Julie Davidson, Engagement Officer (Dumfries and Galloway), Healthcare Improvement Scotland